-Pomeranians are fluffy, loyal and look like a teddy bear.
+Pomeranians are fluffy, loyal, and look like a teddy bears.
 The Pomeranian’s features have consistently made them one of America’s favorite breeds for decades.
-Recently, however, owners are seeking tinier versions of this already toy-sized pup – with this, the teacup Pomeranian came on the scene, awing hopeful dog owners with promises of an uber small dog that can fit in the palm of your hand.
+Recently, however, owners are seeking tinier versions of this already toy-sized pup – with this, the Teacup Pomeranian came on the scene, awing hopeful dog owners with promises of an uber small dog that can fit in the palm of your hand.
 And no, they are not just some type of unique Pomeranian mix.

 There is some mystery and controversy surrounding these teacup pups, mainly due to their health issues and the questionable breeding practices used to achieve a “teacup” dog.
 But that doesn’t mean they are any less of a popular breed.
-In fact, you could argue that they have become more popular because of their unique traits!
+You could argue that they have become more popular because of their unique traits.

-Below we are going to cover all aspects of the Teacup Pom, and what you can expect if you decide to bring one into your home as a family pet.
-Let’s dive in to see if this miniature dog is worth all the fuss!
+Below, we will cover all aspects of the Teacup Pom and what you can expect if you decide to bring one into your home as a family pet.
+Let’s dive in to see if this miniature dog is worth all the fuss.

 Teacup Dogs & Controversy

-Many breeders claiming teacup-sized dogs are not professional breeders, are only in it for the money, and use dangerous breeding practices that lead to unhealthy dogs – all just to breed smaller and smaller with a higher price tag.
+Many breeders claim teacup-sized dogs are not professional breeders, are only in it for the money, and use dangerous breeding practices that lead to unhealthy dogs – all to breed smaller and smaller with a higher price tag.
 There are several Teacup versions of dogs, like the Teacup Yorkie.
-There are also some breeds considered to be “miniature” which is the same concept as the Teacups, but they just aren’t “quite” as small.
+Some breeds are considered to be “miniature,” which is the same concept as the Teacups, but they just aren’t “quite” as small.
 Some of these would include the Miniature Labradoodle or the Mini Goldendoodle.

-If you’ve ever thought “I’d love to have a super tiny dog – how cute!” you are certainly not alone.
+If you’ve ever thought, “I’d love to have a super tiny dog – how cute.” you are certainly not alone.
 Wanting these bewitching pups is no surprise and not inherently wrong.
 However, it’s then up to you to make sure you choose your tiny pup responsibly.
-It’s extremely important when considering a teacup dog to do extensive research on the breeder you’d like to buy from.
+When considering a teacup dog, it’s extremely important to do extensive research on the breeder you’d like to buy from.
 Here’s why.

-The Teacup Pomeranian is the smallest Pom that you can buy!
-They are small, fluffy and adorably cute in many ways.
+The Teacup is the smallest Pom that you can buy.
+They are small, fluffy, and adorably cute in many ways.
 Regardless of your feelings on the size, these pups have become extremely popular over the last decade.
 You can expect to pay quite a bit for one of these pups if you welcome them into your home.

 The standard Pom comes from the Spitz family of dogs, and they are quite popular all over the world.
-There are some basics you should be aware of before you decide to adopt them, so let’s take a deeper look at this little tiny fluff of a breed.
+You should be aware of some basics before you decide to adopt them, so let’s take a deeper look at this little tiny fluff of a breed.

-Believe it or not, but this delicate small breed is actually descended from large, icelandic sledding dogs.
-Their popularity began to grow in the 1600s when they became a desired choice amongst royal families.
-However, it was Queen Victoria who popularized the craze for littler Pomeranians – hers was much smaller than the average Pomeranian during her reign in the 1800s, the average was about 30 pounds.
+Believe it or not, but this delicate small breed is actually descended from large Icelandic sledding dogs.
+Their popularity began to grow in the 1600s when they became the desired choice amongst royal families.
+However, Queen Victoria popularized the craze for littler Pomeranians – hers was much smaller than the average Pomeranian during her reign in the 1800s.
+The average was about 30 pounds.

-Ever sense, the obsession with breeding this dog smaller and smaller has only grown.
-Pomeranaians were entered into the American Kennel Club in 1888 and by the 1900s, the small Pomeranians we know and love today had become the breed standard, usually weighing under 10 pounds.
+Ever since the obsession with breeding this dog smaller and smaller has only grown.
+Pomeranians were entered into the American Kennel Club in 1888, and by the 1900s, the small Pomeranians we know and love today had become the breed standard, usually weighing under 10 pounds.

-As we mentioned above, Teacup Pomeranians are not a recognized breed standard.
+This breed is not a recognized breed standard.
 The Pomeranians recognized by the American Kennel Club are from the “toy group.”
-Meaning, contemporary breeders are striving for an even smaller dog – this demand has resulted in the “Teacup” Pomeranian.
+Meaning that contemporary breeders are striving for an even smaller dog – this demand has resulted in the “Teacup” Pomeranian.

-Pomeranians are little, especially teacups, but their personalities are known for being larger than life!
-These small creatures are lively, playful and brave.
-This spunk can sometimes translate into quite a feisty dog who has a tendency to bark and can be weary of strangers.
+Pomeranians are little, especially teacups, but their personalities are known for being larger than life.
+These small creatures are lively, playful, and brave.
+This spunk can sometimes translate into quite a feisty dog who has a tendency to bark and can be wary of strangers.
 This is mostly due to their fierce loyalty to their owner – they don’t appreciate people stealing their favorite person’s attention.

-To help curb these jealous and territorial tendencies, it’s important to socialize a teacup Pomeranian with both humans and other canines alike.
-With that said, a teacup Pomeranian owner should be diligent when their pup is interacting with other dogs, especially those who are much bigger.
+To help curb these jealous and territorial tendencies, it’s important to socialize a Teacup Pomeranian with humans and other canines.
+With that said, a Teacup Pomeranian owner should be diligent when their pup is interacting with other dogs, especially those who are much bigger.
 Pomeranians have no idea how small they are and can sometimes try to pick fights they certainly could not win.

 Size & Appearance

 As we’ve discussed, a “teacup” Pomeranian is not an official breed.
-The American Kennel Club only recognizes Pomeranians in the Toy Group and characterizes them by a weight of between 3-7 pounds.

-This means a “teacup” Pomeranain is any Pom that weighs less than 3 pounds.
-(Wow, that’s tiny!)
-This also means there are no official breed standards for a teacup Pomeranian, but one can assume this dog will look just like a tinier version of a purebred Pomeranian.
+The American Kennel Club only recognizes Pomeranians in the Toy Group and characterizes them by weighing between 3-7 pounds.
+This means a “teacup” Pomeranian is any Pom that weighs less than 3 pounds.
+(Wow, that’s tiny.)
+This also means there are no official breed standards for a Teacup Pomeranian, but one can assume this dog will look just like a tinier version of a purebred Pomeranian.

 The desired look is a thick double coat with a distinctive, fanned tail.
 They are known for their dark, alert eyes and delicate features.
 Many describe Pomeranians as looking like teddy bears due to their fluffy coat, miniature frames and adorable faces.
 It’s hard not to fall in love with a dog this cute.